2023 Solar Incentives Guide for Lowell, IN - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
-You may be eligible for different types of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the Indiana government and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are designed to make renewable energy usage more affordable through financial incentives for individuals who install solar panels on their homes.
+Different types of incentives, like discounts, cash back or monthly utility bill credits, may be available to you.
+Certain incentives may be offered by the state of Indiana, by your utility company or by county or municipality, while other incentives are federal.
+Some broad categories of solar incentives include:

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-Your local Lowell solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Lowell solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives